NeelamRanjan/LocalDevEnv/README.md

 * Open the Docker Desktop and select Create+ for creating a new dev environment.
 * Choose an existing Git repo or any local directory as source.
 * Follow the instructions to complete the Create dev environment wizard.
-* Choose any API to start developing the application.